PyWavelets/pywt/doc/source/ref/2d-dwt-and-idwt.rst

                                 |        |        |
                                 -------------------

-|pywt| does not follow this pattern because of pure practical reasons of simple
-access to particular type of the output coefficients.
+PyWavelets does not follow this pattern because of pure practical reasons of simple access to particular type of the output coefficients.

   **Example:**